AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_type_extensions.rst

 parent package's private part.

-Any package declaring a tagged type, either directly or by type extension, will have a *constructors* child package.
-For example:
+Any package declaring a tagged type, either directly or by type extension, will have a *constructors* child package if constructors are required.
+For
+example:

 .. code-block:: ada